+Major Fund - Funds whose revenues, expenditures/expenses, assets, or liabilities (excluding extraordinary items) are at least 10 percent of corresponding totals for all governmental or enterprise funds and at least five percent of the aggregate amount for all governmental and enterprise funds.
 Non-Operating Expenses - Expenses incurred by Enterprise Funds that are not directly related to the fund's primary service activities.
-Examples of non-operating expenses include Interest Expense and Miscellaneous Expenses.
+Examples of nonoperating expenses include Interest Expense and Miscellaneous Expenses.
 Non-Operating Revenues - Enterprise Fund revenues that are not directly related to the fund's primary service activities.
 Examples of non-operating revenues include Interest Revenue and Miscellaneous Revenue.

+Pension Trust Fund - a fund that is made up of money that has been contributed to by both the employer and the employee for pension benefits.
 Property Tax - This refers to the property tax placed on property.
 The tax income is determined by multiplying the tax rate by each \$100 of assessed valuation.